-This document explains how to install and use BEA's JDBC driver for the Oracle Database Management System (DBMS) with WebLogic Server.
-It also describes the new feature, MultiPools, added to WebLogic Server in Version 6.
+This document explains how to configure and use BEA's JDBC driver for the Oracle Database Management System (DBMS) with WebLogic Server.

 We assume you are familiar with Java, general DBMS concepts, and Structured Query Language (SQL).

 This section discusses the following topics: